-A Writer Writes: Writing a Cross Genre Novella
+A Writer Writes: Writing an Amateur Sleuth Mystery Novella

-I’m super excited to announce that I’m writing a conspiracy thriller novella.
+I’m super excited to announce that I’m writing an amateur sleuth mystery novella.
 I love reading.
-It’s through reading books that I’ve developed interests that have filtered through into the writing of my fiction novels.
-At the end of 2016, I decided to make a commitment to start reading more books within my genre.
+Through reading books, I’ve developed interests that have filtered through into the writing of my fiction novels.
+So, at the end of 2016, I decided to read more books within my genre.

-In previous years, I adopted the philosophy of reading anything that peaks my interest, and to a certain extent, I still do.
-But, as I finished reading The Brass Hall by Kevin Tumlinson I became interested in the archaeological elements in this book.
-This new found interest lead me to search Amazon for the next book in the series, The Coelho Medallion.
-After finishing reading the second book, I started to develop an idea of writing a conspiracy thriller novel trilogy around a female archaeologist which I’ve later named Elizabeth James.
+In previous years, I adopted the philosophy of reading anything that piques my interest, and to a certain extent, I still do.
+But, as I finished reading The Brass Hall by Kevin Tumlinson, I became interested in the archaeological elements in this book.
+This newfound interest led me to search Amazon for the next book in the series, The Coelho Medallion.
+After finishing reading the second book, I started to develop an idea of writing a conspiracy thriller or action-adventure novel trilogy around an archaeologist, which I later named Maximilian Nicholls.

-After careful consideration of my current fiction writing workload, I decided to take a similar approach to test the reading market to see if I could find readers who are interested in my Elizabeth James conspiracy thrillers.
-At the moment, I’m advertising the James Lalonde Thriller series as a nine book series.
+After careful consideration of my current fiction-writing workload, I decided to take a similar approach to test the reading market to see if I could find readers who are interested in my Maximilian Nicholls conspiracy thrillers.
+At the moment, I’m advertising the James Lalonde amateur sleuth mystery series as a nine-book series.
 I chose this option to give readers an understanding that the series is more than just three books.
 But realistically, I plan to write these books for three years, to start off and then for as long as there is a demand.

-So, I’m excited to announce that I’m writing a conspiracy thriller novella titled, ‘Missing.’
+So, I’m excited to announce that I’m writing an amateur sleuth mystery novella titled, ‘Missing.’

 My Next Steps

-I’m currently outlining the story, and I’m including an extra step in the outlining process from the lessons learned through writing Silence and Immunity.
+I’m currently outlining the story, and I’m including an extra step in the outlining process from the lessons learned through writing Silence (now Duplicity) and Immunity.
 I realised that I needed to spend more time getting the story right in the outlining phase.
 Once I finish my first draft, I tend to leave plot holes and forget about minor characters.
 So, to avoid this mistake with future books I’ve decided to revise or edit my outline before I start writing.
-The conspiracy thriller novella, Missing is 20,000 words in length or 80 physical book pages.
+The amateur sleuth mystery novella, Missing is 20,000 words in length or 80 physical book pages.
 This book will be free for the readers of my websites and available on Amazon for £1.99 or $2.99 (USD).

 Want to read it for Free?